 How to Start Your Website

-Rainmaker is what Hack the Entrepreneur calls home.
-It is a complete website solution for building your online marketing platform.
+Rainmaker is a complete website solution for building your online marketing platform.

 Rainmaker is super fast and secure, with a result-oriented interface and simple development tools.
-This platform is the basis of all Hack the Entrepreneur’s traffic, conversion, and results.
+This platform will be the basis of all your website’s traffic, conversion, and results.

 Email marketing is the most profitable driver of any digital business.
 Choose wisely.
 I choose ConvertKit because I have not found a better email provider.